Contact us

 This approach ensures that every incident receives expert attention from the start, rather than waiting for escalation through multiple tiers.

-As our Senior Solutions Engineer describes it: "Unlike other service providers, we position an Advanced Incident Management team (AIM), upstream to perform initial troubleshooting, even for Tier 1 service.
+As one of our Senior Solutions Engineers describes it: "Unlike other service providers, we position an Advanced Incident Management team upstream to perform initial troubleshooting, even for Tier 1 service.
 The AIM team is an extended function of our Tier 1 Service Desk, comprising senior troubleshooting staff within the Tier 1 team.
 This team conducts initial troubleshooting and creates an action plan after completing an investigation and impact analysis."

 This structure enables us to achieve Tier 1 incident resolution rates of 60-80%, significantly reducing the burden on Tier 2/3 engineers and speeding up overall resolution times.